Fresh Swiss investigation targets ex-FIFA president Blatter

 In a FIFA bribery scandal that came to a Swiss criminal court in 2008, Hildbrand prosecuted executives of the ISL marketing agency which sold World Cup broadcast rights and routinely paid kickbacks.

-A second Swiss criminal proceeding has been open against Blatter since September 2015 related to FIFA payments to former UEFA president Michel Platini.
+A Swiss criminal proceeding has also been open against Blatter since September 2015 related to FIFA payments to former UEFA president Michel Platini.
 That allegation led to FIFA’s ethics committee banning both men from soccer.

+The latest criminal case against Blatter’s former right-hand man Valcke follows charges filed against him in February.
+He allegedly took bribes totaling 1.25 million euros ($1.4 million) linked to awarding World Cup broadcast rights in Italy and Greece.

+Separate allegations connect Valcke to Nasser al-Khelaifi, the Qatari president of French champion Paris Saint-Germain who also runs Doha-based broadcaster beIN Sports Group.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports